+bdShift2 = (extended_precision_processing_flag ?
+25 :20) - BitDepth

 Compared to the HEVC RExt design where the range is BitDepth + 6 and bdShift is equal to 11, it is asserted that 1 bit less range would be beneficial to reduce the multiplier burdens when we enable this feature in 12, 14 bit profile as well.
 The range and bdShift value in 10 bit case are not changed according to the flag.